Make It Easy

 Add a little inexpensive bling to your curtains.
 A three-strand necklace makes a change from the usual tassel tieback.
 Just do it up around the curtain and attach it to a small hook screwed into the wall.
-Experiment with different types of necklaces you may have on hand to get a look thats right for your curtain and room décor.
-Or buy a couple of new ones at the dollar store; theyre only a buck each.
+Experiment with different types of necklaces you may have on hand to get a look that’s right for your curtain and room décor.
+Or buy a couple of new ones at the dollar store; they’re very inexpensive.

 I often see things in department stores that I know I can redo in dollar store style.
 The difference between their decoration and mine is, those plants were real and mine are fakes.
 Otherwise, these decorations are surprisingly easy to make.